 - Ubuntu Raring.
 Cduce package in Ubuntu Raring

 CDuce is packaged in Fedora distribution since Fedora 8.
 Just do yum install cduce.

 - Mandriva package.
 Cduce package in Mandriva.

 - Fedora RPM.
-Cduce package is under review for inclusion in Fedora.
+Cduce package in Fedora.

 Windows XP binary

 An XP installer including cduce and dtd2cduce binaries is available for CDuce 0.5.x: